wajidalikhan/performance/README.md

 # jme-validation

-Framework based on Bamboo (https://gitlab.cern.ch/cp3-cms/bamboo) to validate JME deliverables.
+Framework based on [Bamboo](https://gitlab.cern.ch/cp3-cms/bamboo), running on `NanoAOD`, to validate JME deliverables.

 ## Installation
 In order to install the framework, first git-clone: